 - 1 Digital audio optical output

 If excellent performance is your top priority, then the 58AX800U will not disappoint.
-I was absolutely surprised with the beautiful picture images this television produced.
-Images were crystal clear and very three-dimensional with very fine detail and extremely accurate colors which were rendered with rich and vibrant tones.
+I was absolutely surprised by the beautiful picture images this television produced.
+Images were crystal clear and very three-dimensional with very fine detail and extremely accurate colors that were rendered with rich and vibrant tones.